TN 7 (04-16)

-We can make a determination that GPO applies and impose offset beginning with the date of any change in the government pension which occurred after the initial determination.
+We can make a determination that GPO applies and impose offset beginning with the date of any change in entitlement to the government pension which occurred after the initial determination.

-If there has not been a change in the amount of non-covered pension, normal administrative finality rules apply.
+If there has not been a change in the entitlement to a non-covered pension, normal administrative finality rules apply.

 4. Unverified non-covered government pension amount is not correct